andyatkinson/andyatkinson.github.io/_posts/2025-08-18-postgresql-slru-multixact-what-can-go-wrong.md

 As this buttondown blog post ("Notes on some PostgreSQL implementation details")[^buttondown] describes, the tuple (row version) header has a small fixed size.
 The MultiXact id replaces the transaction id using the same size identifier (but a different one), to keep the tuple header size small (as opposed to adding another identifier).

-Transaction IDs and MultiXact IDs are both represented as a unsigned 32-bit integer, meaning it's possible to store a max of around ~4 billion values (See: [Transactions and Identifiers](https://www.postgresql.org/docs/current/transaction-id.html).
+Transaction IDs and MultiXact IDs are both represented as a circular 32-bit integer space, meaning it's possible to store a max of around ~4 billion values (See: [Transactions and Identifiers](https://www.postgresql.org/docs/current/transaction-id.html), half in the past, half in the future.

 We can get the current transaction id value by running `select pg_current_xact_id();`.

 What do we mean by transaction metadata?
 One example is with nested transactions, the parent transaction, the “creator”.